labs-lang/sliver/README.txt

 sliver.py         SLiVER command-line front-end

+sliver/           SLiVER code

 (Other files)     Libraries used by SLiVER

     * Installation *

 To install SLiVER, please follow the steps below:

-    1. install Python 3.8 or higher
+    1. install Python 3.10 or higher

     2. create a directory, suppose this is called /workspace